microsoft/vscode-maven/Troubleshooting.md

 ### Requirements

 * **Java**.
 Java Runtime is essential to run Maven commands.
 * **Maven / Maven Wrapper**.
-The extension actually leverage Maven executable file in your local machine.
+The extension actually leverages Maven executable file in your local machine.
 By default, it tries the following ones in order:
   1. The absolute path specified in config `maven.executable.path` if it is not empty.
   2. `mvnw` file under your workspace root folder.
 (If you prefer to bypass this one, you can change value of config `maven.executable.preferMavenWrapper` to `false`.)
   3. `mvn` in your system's `PATH`.